AP Decision Notes: What to expect in Super Tuesday's presidential nominating contests

 FIRST VOTES REPORTED (2022 Primaries): 8:23 p.m.
 EST

 LAST ELECTION NIGHT UPDATE: 3:06 a.m.
-ET with 99% of total vote counted
+ET with 99% of the total vote counted

 ALASKA